Get notified of page updates

 What is a cancer syndrome?

 In medicine, a syndrome refers to a collection of symptoms or signs with a common cause.
 Sometimes doctors refer to certain inherited mutations as causing a syndrome.
 Not all inherited gene mutations are associated with a syndrome, and some are associated with more than one syndrome or referred to by more than one name.
 This can be confusing for people who are trying to understand the medical risks associated with their mutation.
 The table below lists different syndromes and the genes associated with them.
-If you have been told you have a syndrome, it's very important for you to learn your exact mutation.
+If you have been told you have a hereditary cancer syndrome, it's very important for you to learn your exact mutation.
 Make sure that you receive a copy of your genetic test results and discuss your results with a genetics expert.
 If you are uncertain or do not have a copy of your genetic test results, you may request a copy from your health care provider.
 Some testing labs may make the results available to you directly through a patient portal.

-Hereditary breast and ovarian cancer syndrome ()
+Hereditary breast and ovarian cancer syndrome (HBOC)

-is a name given to inherited mutations in one of two genes:
+HBOC is a name given to inherited mutations in one of two genes:

-There are guidelines that outline what is known about the cancer risks associated with and options for screening, prevention and treatment of cancers in people with inherited mutations in these genes.
+There are guidelines that outline what is known about the cancer risks associated with HBOC and options for screening, prevention and treatment of cancers in people with inherited mutations in these genes.
 In the past, the guidelines were the same for both genes.
 As research on these genes has continued, experts have found that the cancer risks for each gene are somewhat different from one another.
-For this reason, experts have started to separate out the different risks and medical options for and .
-Despite these differences, some references still use the term when referring to inherited mutations in either gene.
+For this reason, experts have started to separate out the different risks and medical options for BRCA1 and BRCA2.
+Despite these differences, some references still use the term HBOC when referring to inherited mutations in either gene.

-is caused by an in one of these five genes:
+Lynch syndrome is caused by an in one of these five genes:

 Cancer syndromes and associated genes